jdinitto/TLDR-Learning-JS-Design-Patterns-by-Addy-Osmani/allInOne/README.md

 ```

-Above, a single instance of toString() will now be shared between all of the Car objec
+Above, a single instance of toString() will now be shared between all of the Car objects.